Psychiatric interview: Goals of the interview

 The data collected through the psychiatric interview is mostly subjective, based on the patient's report, and many times can not be corroborated by objective measurements.
 As such, one the interview's goals is to collect data that is both valid and reliable.

+Interview structure

+There are 2 main accepted structures a psychiatric interview may follow.
+These formats use different approaches but aim to gather the same information.